ffornari90/ngx_http_voms_module/.devcontainer/README.md

 The *assets* folder contains all the scripts copied inside the container that could be used for the development:
    * *build-install-openresty-voms.sh* configures, builds and installs openresty-voms
-   * *install-build-deps.sh* is used by the CI to install the packages for the deployment environment